Things to Do in Daytona Beach This November (Besides Attend the AAPPM Conference)

 And Hey … Don’t Forget to Sign Up for the Conference

-Of course, while there’s lots of fun stuff to do on your own time, let’s not forget the most important reason to be in Daytona Beach this November: To learn the skills, tools, and mindset you need to take your practice to the next level.
+Of course, while there’s lots of fun stuff to do on your own time, let’s not forget the most important reason to be in Atlanta this May: To learn the skills, tools, and mindset you need to take your practice to the next level.

 To learn more about this exciting AAPPM event—and to sign up your team online—just head on over to the main event page.
 We look forward to seeing you soon!